-The Association of Medical Research Charities and the NIHR Medicines for Children Research Network have produced Points to consider when assessing the feasibility of research which provides further guidance.
+The Association of Medical Research Charities and the NIHR Medicines for Children Research Network have produced Points to consider when assessing the feasibility of research.
+The US Clinical Trials Transformation Initiative (CTTI) have published a suite of Recommendations and Tools for Recruitment Planning that provide a useful framework.

 - Interest in the research question